 We are committed to ensuring the information we produce is:

-• Accurate
+- Accurate

-• Accessible
+- Accessible

-• Clearly communicated
+- Clearly communicated

-• Evidence-based
+- Evidence-based

-• Independent
+- Independent

-• Up to date
+- Up to date

-• Relevant
+- Relevant

-• Rooted in the experiences of those most affected by HIV.
+- Rooted in the experiences of those most affected by HIV.

 We work with medical review panels, who review our resources to ensure our standards are being met, and peer review panels, so that people with HIV are able to contribute their expertise and share their experiences.

 Your feedback and input really do make a difference.
-If you would like to comment on any of aidsmap's resources (for example, information that has been effective or valuable; feedback that would be useful for revising work; comments on new themes/information needed; any inaccuracies) please contact us
+If you would like to comment on any of aidsmap's resources (for example, information that has been effective or valuable; feedback that would be useful for revising work; comments on new themes/information needed; any inaccuracies) please contact us.

 aidsmap's history

-NAM (later known as aidsmap) was founded by Peter Scott in 1987.
-Peter was working at the heart of the community affected by HIV – at the London Lesbian and Gay Switchboard.
+NAM was founded by Peter Scott, a volunteer working at the heart of the community affected by HIV, at the London Lesbian and Gay Switchboard.
 At that time there was extensive misinformation about HIV and AIDS, much of it confused and homophobic.
+Peter and a group of committed volunteers set about creating a source of calm, authoritative and trustworthy information on which people living with HIV in the UK could rely.

-As these pictures show, when the charity was founded, the 'Manual' was a huge ring binder containing the available information on HIV and AIDS.
-Produced at a time when there was lots of hysteria and little reliable information, it was an important, evidence-based, reference point for professionals as well as people diagnosed with HIV and AIDS.
+As the pictures below show, when NAM was founded, the 'Manual' was a huge ring binder containing the available information on HIV and AIDS.
+Produced at a time when there was lots of hysteria and little reliable information, it was an important, evidence-based, reference point for professionals as well as people diagnosed with HIV.
+NAM was one of the first organisations to produce accurate information on HIV and quickly became the UK's primary source of HIV information.